xiaolingis/cesium-tile-draco/README.md

 ### Flags

 ```
+cesium_tiler index --help
   -8bit                 Assumes the input LAS has colors encoded in eight bit format.
 Default is false (LAS has 16 bit color depth)
-  -a string             Sets the algorithm to use.
-Must be one of Grid,Random,RandomBox.
-Grid algorithm is highly suggested, others are deprecated and will be removed in future versions. (shorthand for algorithm) (default "grid")
-  -algorithm string     Sets the algorithm to use.
-Must be one of Grid,Random,RandomBox.
-Grid algorithm is highly suggested, others are deprecated and will be removed in future versions. (default "grid")
   -b                    Assumes the input LAS has colors encoded in eight bit format.
 Default is false (LAS has 16 bit color depth). (shorthand for -8bit)
-  -e int                EPSG srid code of input points. (shorthand for srid) (default 4326)
+  -folder               Enables processing of all las files from input folder.
+Input must be a folder if specified
   -f                    Enables processing of all las files from input folder.
 Input must be a folder if specified (shorthand for folder)
-  -folder               Enables processing of all las files from input folder.
-Input must be a folder if specified
+  -geoid                Enables Geoid to Ellipsoid elevation correction.
+                        Use this flag if your input LAS files have Z coordinates specified relative to the Earth geoid rather than to the standard ellipsoid.
   -g                    Enables Geoid to Ellipsoid elevation correction.
                         Use this flag if your input LAS files have Z coordinates specified relative to the Earth geoid rather than to the standard ellipsoid. (shorthand for geoid)
-  -geoid                Enables Geoid to Ellipsoid elevation correction.
-Use this flag if your input LAS files have Z coordinates specified relative to the Earth geoid rather than to the standard ellipsoid.
   -grid-max-size float  Max cell size in meters for the grid algorithm.
 It roughly represents the max spacing between any two samples.  (default 5)
+  -x float              Max cell size in meters for the grid algorithm.
+It roughly represents the max spacing between any two samples.  (shorthand for grid-max-size) (default 5)
   -grid-min-size float  Min cell size in meters for the grid algorithm.
 It roughly represents the minimum possible size of a 3d tile.  (default 0.15)
-  -h                    Displays this help. (shorthand for help)
-  -help                 Displays this help.
-  -i string             Specifies the input las file/folder. (shorthand for input)
-  -input string         Specifies the input las file/folder.
-  -m int                Max number of points per tile for the Random and RandomBox algorithms. (shorthand for maxpts) (default 50000)
-  -maxpts int           Max number of points per tile for the Random and RandomBox algorithms. (default 50000)
   -n float              Min cell size in meters for the grid algorithm.
 It roughly represents the minimum possible size of a 3d tile.  (shorthand for grid-min-size) (default 0.15)
+  -zoffset float        Vertical offset to apply to points, in meters.
+  -z float              Vertical offset to apply to points, in meters. (shorthand for zoffset)
+  -input string         Specifies the input las file/folder
+  -i string             Specifies the input las file/folder. (shorthand for input)
+  -points-min-num int   Min number of points per tile for the Grid algorithms. (default 10000)
+  -points-max-num int   Max number of points per tile for the Grid algorithms. (default 160000)
+  -output string        Specifies the output folder where to write the tileset data.
   -o string             Specifies the output folder where to write the tileset data. (shorthand for output)
-  -output string        Specifies the output folder where to write the tileset data.
+  -recursive            Enables recursive lookup for all .las files inside the subfolders
   -r                    Enables recursive lookup for all .las files inside the subfolders (shorthand for recursive)
-  -recursive            Enables recursive lookup for all .las files inside the subfolders
   -refine-mode          Type of refine mode, can be 'ADD' or 'REPLACE'.
                         'ADD' means that child tiles will not contain the parent tiles points.
                         'REPLACE' means that they will also contain the parent tiles points.
                         ADD implies less disk space but more network overhead when fetching the data, REPLACE is the opposite. (default "ADD")
+  -silent               Use to suppress all the non-error messages.
   -s                    Use to suppress all the non-error messages. (shorthand for silent)
-  -silent               Use to suppress all the non-error messages.
   -srid int             EPSG srid code of input points. (default 4326)
+  -e int                EPSG srid code of input points. (shorthand for srid) (default 4326)
+  -timestamp            Adds timestamp to log messages.
   -t                    Adds timestamp to log messages. (shorthand for timestamp)
-  -timestamp            Adds timestamp to log messages.
+  -help                 Displays this help.
+  -h                    Displays this help. (shorthand for help)
+  -version              Displays the version of cesium_tiler.
   -v                    Displays the version of cesium_tiler. (shorthand for version)
-  -version              Displays the version of cesium_tiler.
-  -x float              Max cell size in meters for the grid algorithm.
-It roughly represents the max spacing between any two samples.  (shorthand for grid-max-size) (default 5)
-  -z float              Vertical offset to apply to points, in meters. (shorthand for zoffset)
-  -zoffset float        Vertical offset to apply to points, in meters.
 ```

 Note: the "hq" flag present in versions <= 1.0.3 has been removed and replaced by the "randombox" setting for the `-algorithm` flag.

 ### Usage examples-linux:
 ```
+#### indexing

-/usr/local/service/cesium-tiler/cesium_tiler index -i ./las2/center.las -o ./tileset/ -srid=28355 -geoid -folder -recursive
+/usr/local/service/cesium-tiler/cesium_tiler index -i ./las/center.las -o ./tileset/ -srid=32617 -geoid -8bit -folder -recursive
-/usr/local/service/cesium-tiler/cesium_tiler index -i ./las2/right.las -o ./tileset/ -srid=28355 -geoid -folder -recursive
+/usr/local/service/cesium-tiler/cesium_tiler index -i ./las/right.las -o ./tileset/ -srid=32617 -geoid -8bit -folder -recursive

-/usr/local/service/cesium-tiler/cesium_tiler index -i ./las2/ -o ./tileset-las2/ -srid=28355 -geoid -folder -recursive
+/usr/local/service/cesium-tiler/cesium_tiler index -i ./las/ -o ./tileset-las/ -srid=32617 -geoid -8bit -folder -recursive

+#### merging

-/usr/local/service/cesium-tiler/cesium_tiler merge -i ./tileset-las2/ -srid=28355 -geoid -grid-max-size 10.0 -grid-min-size 5.0 2>&1
+/usr/local/service/cesium-tiler/cesium_tiler merge -i ./tileset-las/ -srid=32617 -geoid -8bit -grid-max-size 1.0 -grid-min-size 0.25

+/usr/local/service/cesium-tiler/cesium_tiler merge-tree -i ./tileset-las/ -srid=32617 -geoid -8bit -grid-max-size 1.0 -grid-min-size 0.25
+/usr/local/service/cesium-tiler/cesium_tiler merge-children -i ./tileset-las/chunk-tileset-center/ -srid=32617 -geoid -8bit -grid-max-size=1.0 -grid-min-size=0.25

+#### verify for debug

+/usr/local/service/cesium-tiler/cesium_tiler verify-las-merge -i /tmp/ -srid=32617 -geoid -8bit -grid-max-size 1.0 -grid-min-size 0.25

+/usr/local/service/cesium-tiler/cesium_tiler verify-las -i /tmp/merged.las -srid=32617 -geoid -8bit -grid-max-size 1.0 -grid-min-size 0.25

 ```

 ### Usage examples-windows(deprecated):